 The Company makes sales of products under various marketing and distribution agreements.
-The

-Company recognizes revenue from such sales in accordance with FASB ASC Topic 606-10-55-37, Principal versus Agent Considerations.
-Management has evaluated the various indicators described under this guidance and has determined that such revenues should be considered on a gross-reporting basis.
-The factors include the following, which led management to make such determination: (1) the title of the goods have been transferred to the Company and the Company assumes all general inventory risks; (2) the Company is responsible for fulfilling the promise to provide the specified good to customers; and (3) the Company has discretion in establishing the prices for the specific good.
+The Company recognizes revenue from such sales in accordance with FASB Accounting Standards Codification ("ASC") Topic 606-10-55-37, Principal versus Agent Considerations.
+Management has evaluated the various indicators described under this guidance and has determined that such revenues should be considered on a gross reporting basis.
+The factors which led management to make such determination include the following: (1) the title of the goods have been transferred to the Company and the Company assumes all general inventory risks, (2) the Company is responsible for fulfilling the promise to provide the specified good to customers, and (3) the Company has discretion in establishing the prices for the specific good.